 The third category includes those who are not pre-disposed to buy your art.
 Being able to identify whom they are will allow you to avoid spending time, money, energy and effort to convert them.
 While some will just tell you they are not true prospects directly or indirectly, with others, you will have to develop some radar to help you identify them.
 The greater the percentage of this category you can weed out, the more resources you have to spend on the middle category.

-Using FAB (Features, Advantages, Benefits, see below for examples) goes something like this, “(F)This giclee print is made on a state-of-the-art 6-color high-quality fine art digital printer by a master printer.
+Using FAB (Features, Advantages, Benefits, goes something like this, “(F)This fine art print is made on a state-of-the-art 6-color high-quality fine art digital printer by a master printer.
 (A)For generational longevity, it is printed using the finest archival inks/dyes and canvas/paper available.
 Although you see it in this size, we can customize to make it smaller or larger to suit your needs.
 (B)You can easily make this piece the focal point of any room you hang it in.
-It is the kind of work you and your family will enjoy for decades to come.”
+I’m sure you and your family will enjoy it for decades to come.”